DoctorWkt/pdp7-unix/README.md

 ## Running

-You will need the latest version of [simh](http://simh.trailing-edge.com/) built and compiled.
+You will need the version 4.0 of [simh](http://simh.trailing-edge.com/) built and compiled.
 You can check out simh [here](https://github.com/simh/simh).
 To make the php7 simulator:

 `make pdp7`

 The pdp7 binary will appear in `BIN/pdp7`

+To run pdp7 unix type

+`make run` from the root directory.

 ## Source Tree